2 Methods

 2.1.5 Final Processing

-We map ovarian histotypes to all remaining samples and keep the major histotypes for building the predictive model: high-grade serous carcinoma (HGSC), clear cell ovarian carcinoma (CCOC), endometrioid ovarian carcinoma (ENOC), low-grade serous carcinoma (LGSC), mucinous carcinoma (MUC).
+We map ovarian histotypes to all remaining samples and keep the major histotypes for building the predictive model: high-grade serous ovarian carcinoma (HGSOC), clear cell ovarian carcinoma (CCOC), endometrioid ovarian carcinoma (ENOC), mucinous ovarian carcinoma (MUOC), and low-grade serous ovarian carcinoma (LGSOC).

 Duplicate cases (two samples with the same ottaID) were removed before generating the final training set to use for fitting the classification models.
 All CS3 cases were preferred over CS1 and CS2, and CS3-Vancouver cases were preferred over CS3-AOC and CS3-USC when selecting duplicates.